 The first Olympic marathon occurred in 1896.
 A Grecian named Spyridon Louis won that race with a speed of two hours, 58 minutes, and 50 seconds.
 Women were excluded from formal competition until 1972.
 Once they were allowed to compete, their time dropped to an equivalent two and a half hours in just five years (source).

 Today the men’s record is faster than the women’s record, but by less than 10 minutes… a much smaller difference than the one hour difference that we saw when women were first allowed to compete.
 The rate at which they’ve been catching up with men has slowed though.
 Still, who knows how fast they’d be running if they hadn’t been excluded from competing for the 64 years between 1908 and 1972.
-In any case, the quickening of both men’s and women’s times over the years shows just how contingent athletic performance can be.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-Find her on Twitter, Facebook, and Instagram.
+In any case, the quickening of both men’s and women’s times over the years shows just how contingent athletic performance can be.Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+You can follow her on Twitter, Facebook, and Instagram.